christinegp/docs/howto/manage_challenges.md

 ## <a name="publish"></a>Publishing a Challenge
-* When an challenge is created, its status is set to *draft* mode by default
+* When a challenge is created, its status is set to *draft* mode by default
-* To publish an challenge, first click on the desired challenge posting to navigate to the challenge settings page
+* To publish a challenge, first click on the desired challenge posting to navigate to the challenge settings page
 * Click on the edit button on the top right hand panel of the screen
 * Change the status to *publish* and set the effectivity as desired

 ## <a name="find"></a>Finding a Challenge
-* Search for an challenge based on a tag or date created by keying in the relevant fields respectively
+* Search for a challenge based on a tag or date created by keying in the relevant fields respectively
 * Labels, Names, Assignees' Names, Assignees' Public Names, or Tag Names could be searched via the relevant field
 * Further categorisation of the search results could be done by changing the *Status*, *Effectivity*, and *Date* fields